bueler/mccarthy/stokes/README.md

   * [Gmsh](http://gmsh.info/), a mesher
   * [Paraview](https://www.paraview.org/), for visualization of mesh functions

-They are documented by `doc/stokes.pdf`, which is Appendix A to the main notes, and the current README.
+They are documented by the current README and by `doc/stokes.pdf` which is Appendix A to the main notes.

 ## Installation